stev-dk/gem-catcher/readme.md

 TODO
 - A lot of refactoring...
+- Adjust hitboxen to better resemble the collectible sprite
-- A saved highscore from current session, and perhaps a highscore that is saved from previous sessions
+- Persist highscore from current session, and perhaps persist highscore from previous sessions in a file.

 KNOWN BUGS
-- If two collectibles are picked up to soon after each other, the second wont play a pickup sound, as the first one is still playing.
-Same applies to explode sounds.
+- Hitbox slightly too big

 Versions:
+0.5.1 - Minor fixes
+- Fixed sound not playing bug
+- Fixed a bug when restarting two collectibles would drop at the same time
+- Fixed background music looping
+- Minor refactoring

 0.5 - Added collision
 - Removed the use of globals in the game.
 Now even the GameManager is a local and is required where needed
 - Added simple collision, check the entire outline of the collectible (as a square), and not its actual footprint